-- an intensive 10-week research experience under the guidance of a faculty mentor
+- research experience under the guidance of a faculty mentor

 - professional development and graduate admission workshops

-- social opportunities and a support network of like-mided peers
+- social opportunities and a support network of like-minded peers

 - poster session, oral presentation, and abstract writing.

-Financial support is provided (the amount varies by program) and convenient on campus housing is available.
+Financial support is provided (the amount varies by program).

 - Class standing